Liguasan Marsh: Environmental and economic significance

 Liguasan Marsh plays a crucial role in flood mitigation by absorbing excess water from the Cotabato River Basin, which prevents downstream flooding and sustains farming in the lowlands.
 The marsh is also a key livelihood source for more than 112,000 Maguindanaon families, who rely on fishing during high water periods and agriculture during the dry season.

 The marsh also faces significant threats from illegal fishing, deforestation, and land conversion for agriculture, which have caused habitat loss and degradation.
 Research conducted between 2015 and 2017 identified Common snakehead, Eurasian carp, Rohu, and Nile tilapia as the most commonly caught species in the area, with overfishing being a major concern due to the capture of immature individuals.

+Liguasan Marsh is also noted for its natural gas deposit which is estimated to cover a radius of 300 sqkm.

-Conservation and Legislation
+Conservation and legislation

-Efforts to manage and conserve Liguasan Marsh have been ongoing for decades.
-In 1941, the area was declared a Game Refuge and Bird Sanctuary by Forestry Administrative Order No. 19, and it was later included under the National Integrated Protected Areas System (NIPAS) in 1992.
-More recently, a measure in the Bangsamoro Parliament, BTA Bill No. 310 (the LigMarsh Act of 2021), aims to consolidate efforts to protect and manage the marsh.
+Efforts to manage and conserve Liguasan Marsh have been ongoing.
+A measure in the Bangsamoro Parliament (BTA Bill No. 310, the LigMarsh Act of 2021), aims to consolidate efforts to protect and manage the marsh.
 The proposed Liguasan Marsh Management Commission would oversee the implementation of laws and policies concerning conservation and sustainable use of the marsh's natural resources.

 Despite its protection, the marsh remains under threat from industrial activities such as natural gas extraction and urbanization.
 A study on the environmental status of the marsh identified high levels of phosphate and mercury in its waters, correlating these pollutants with land-use changes in surrounding municipalities.